front/drupal-gutenberg/README.md

 - [Gutenberg-js on NPM](https://www.npmjs.com/package/@frontkom/gutenberg-js)
 - [Gutenberg on Drupal.org](https://www.drupal.org/sandbox/marcofernandes/2981601)
 - [Gutenberg-js on GitHub: JavaScript only version of the WordPress Gutenberg editor](https://github.com/front/gutenberg-js)
+- [Norwegian introduction post](https://www.frontkom.no/blogg/drupal-gutenberg) (English post coming later)

 ## Installation
 To test the module, simply download it from the [Drupal Gutenberg project page](https://www.drupal.org/sandbox/marcofernandes/2981601) and enable it.
 Add a new page and play with it!

 Then just choose "Gutenberg Blocks" at any long text field.

 Note: Don't use Gutenberg on more than one field per entity.
-Not ready for that, yet.
+Not ready for that (yet).

 ## Development
 `npm install`